mbrowne108/local-history-atlas/README.md

 This is an app to keep track of and add new interesting local history sites anywhere in the world.

+Deployed app can be viewed at [https://atlas-of-curiosities.herokuapp.com/](https://atlas-of-curiosities.herokuapp.com/).
+Use admin login to view.
+UN: matt PW: 123

 ## Purpose of the App

 This is the culmination of a Flatiron School phase teaching React, Ruby, Active Record, and Rails.
 In this app you can add new historical sites and have users log in and visit, rate, and comment on them.
 The locations of these site are mapped on a Google Map in the ``Map View`` tab, and users can click on each pin to show various bits of information.
 Additional information, including other user comments, are included in the ``List View`` tab.